raulingg/raulingg/README.md

 <h3 align="center">Hi there 👋!
 I'm Raul Quispe</h3>

 ---
-✨ I'm a software engineer specialized in Web Development, I've exclusively stood in the Javascript ecosystem working primarily with Node.js & React for the last 4 years.
+✨ I'm a software engineer specialized in Web Development, I stay in the Javascript ecosystem working primarily with Node.js & React for the last 4 years.
 I'm very keen to make the world a better place through programming, that is why in my last job I worked as a Front-end Coach at @Laboratoria

 - 💬 Ask me about: Javascript, React, Node.js, Learning skills, How to get into Web Development